 Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
 The above forecasts, (and MPC decisions), will be liable to further amendment depending on how economic data and developments in financial markets transpire over the next year.
 Geopolitical developments, especially in the EU, could also have a major impact.
 Forecasts for average investment earnings beyond the three-year time horizon will be heavily dependent on economic and political developments.

-The overall balance of risks to economic recovery in the UK is to the downside, particularly in view of the current uncertainty over the final terms of Brexit and the timetable for its implementation.
+The overall balance of risks to economic recovery in the UK is to the downside, particularly in view of the current uncertainty over the final terms of Brexit.

 Investment and borrowing rates